kermit4/cjp2p-rust/WEBSOCKET_API.md

 ## Message format

-Every message is a **JSON array containing one object** whose single key is the message type:
+Every message is a an object in a **JSON array ** whose single key is the message type:

 ```json
 [{"TypeName": { ...fields... }}]